smartdevicelink/sdl_evolution/proposals/0315-Add-RPC-Conflict-Management.md

         "TTS.SPEAK": 3
     },
     "app_priority":{
-        // Does not need to be included, if it is included it will be ignored no matter its assigned priority.
-See above.
         "EMERGENCY": 0,
+        "_comment":"// Does not need to be included, if it is included it will be ignored no matter its assigned priority.
+See above."
         "NAVIGATION": 1,
         "VOICE_COMMUNICATION": 2,
         "COMMUNICATION": 3,